Pop PHP Framework: Development

 While the initial development of the Pop PHP Framework was focused on building web applications, since version 3, Pop PHP fully supports console-based applications to be used on the CLI as well.
 Pop PHP incorporates current standards, trends and patterns in software development in an attempt to build an ecosystem that is familiar to developers.
-The framework is heavily unit-tested using PHPUnit and runs through the GitHub Actions workflow platform to ensure the builds of the individual framework components are passing.
+The framework is heavily unit-tested using PHPUnit, uses PHPStan for static analysis and runs through the GitHub Actions workflow platform to ensure the builds of the individual framework components are passing.

-Pop PHP 6.0.0 is currently written for and supports PHP 8.3+.
+Pop PHP 7.0.0 is currently written for and supports PHP 8.4+.

 The Pop PHP Framework project welcomes community involvement and contribution via the current available channels.

 Features

 The base foundation of Pop PHP is the initial set of core components that make up the application stack: